-As the designated burn care facility for the more than 1.5 million residents of Suffolk County, the Burn Center coordinates burn services throughout the county, and provides a resource for training and research in Burn Care.
+As the designated burn care facility for the residents of Suffolk County, the Burn Center coordinates burn services throughout the county, and provides a resource for training and research in Burn Care.
 It also serves as a resource to neighboring community-based hospitals.

 In addition to initial assessment and ongoing intensive and surgical care, the Burn Center team provides the physical and emotional supports that are an important part of the total rehabilitation of burn patients.